w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 ---
 title: How to Restore Your Account
-description: "Learn how to restore your Polkadot account either from your JSON file, your 12-word mnemonic phrase, or your raw private key on Polkadot-JS UI"
+description: "Learn how to restore your Polkadot account either from your JSON file, your 12-word mnemonic phrase, or your raw private key on Polkadot Developer Interface"
 ---

 !!!info "Related concepts"